truenas/documentation/content/SCALETutorials/Credentials/ManageLocalUsersSCALE.md

 This new directory is an immutable directory shared by service accounts and accounts that should not have a full home directory.
 Services impacted:

-* SMB if home share is enabled
+* SMB if a home share is enabled
 * SSH
 * Shell access (edited)